jhpyle/docassemble/_docs/config.md

 config from: arn:aws:secretsmanager:us-west-2:916432579235:secret:Config-AHE2yI
 {% endhighlight %}

-Suppose that your [AWS Secret], which in this case is named `Config`, consists of the following [JSON] string:
+Suppose that your [AWS Secret], which in this example is named `Config`, consists of the following [JSON] string:

 {% highlight javascript %}
 {